 Clubhouse Gibraltar’s mission is to provide support and opportunities within a structured work ordered day.
 This allows people recovering from mental health difficulties to participate in their own recovery process which enhances their self-confidence and self-esteem as well as offering freedom from isolation, in an environment that offers hope, respect, dignity and opportunities.

-The new premises will now offer adequate facilities to provide three work units: Business and Administration, Hospitality and Charity Shop – The Clubhouse model is a psychosocial model which helps members develop to their full potential by providing meaningful work and training.
+The new premises will now offer adequate facilities, which may one day need services like the best foundation repair ottawa, to provide three work units: Business and Administration, Hospitality and Charity Shop – The Clubhouse model is a psychosocial model which helps members develop to their full potential by providing meaningful work and training.

 Clubhouse communities around the world are built upon the belief that every member can recover sufficiently from the effects of mental illness to lead a personally satisfying life.
 The basic components that the Clubhouse provides are; a work ordered day, employment and education programs, health and wellbeing and housing programs.
 Clubhouse also provides social, community support and reach-out.

 Clubhouse Gibraltar was first registered as Charity No. 213 on 30th June 2011.
 It is a not for profit organisation, it is self-financing and relies on grants, donations and fund raising to provide effective face to face support in Gibraltar.

 Clubhouse Gibraltar was the brainchild of Emily Adamberry Olivero MBE, currently the CEO.
 Emily has been campaigning for a better quality of life for people affected by mental illness since 1992.
 In a Clubhouse International Seminar in Florida, US back in 2009 she discovered that the Clubhouse model provided all the support and back up that she had been looking for and much more.